-The other thing to be aware of, and this applies to your interactions with your fellow students, is that people may try to influence you to vote the way they want you to vote.
+The other thing to be aware of, and this applies to your interactions with your fellow students, is that people may try to influence the way you vote.

 Remember, your role on the board is not to represent any particular group or 'side'.